Travel Nursing – How to Make Friends in a New City

 — Axis Med Staffing (@AxisMedStaffing) December 11, 2018

 4 – Get Active

 A lot of exercises are done in groups, or in a way that makes it easy to meet new people – for example, join a gym, an exercise class, a dance class, run a marathon, or join an amateur sports team.
-CrossFit, Orangetheory Fitness and Pure Bare classes are great options to not only get fit, but also to meet new people.
-Bonus: it’s also very likely with these kinds of activities that you’ll easily persuade people to head for a refreshing beverage afterwards!
+CrossFit, Orangetheory Fitness and Pure Bare classes are great options to not only get fit but also to meet new people.
+Bonus: it’s also very likely with these kinds of activities that you’ll easily persuade people to head for a refreshing beverage afterward!